The Videomaster Olympic Home T.V.

 two times.

-The earliest version known to exist uses eleven TTL chips of the 74Cxx series (three
+The earliest version known used eleven TTL chips of the 74Cxx series (three

 74C00N chips and eight 74C02N chips).
 A second version had the eight 74C02N